bptlab/scylla/README.md

 ...

+### CLI/Headless Mode
+Scylla can also be run without UI.
+This is useful, e.g., when calling it from another program or when running the same Simulation multiple times.
+Configuration of the simulation then happens with the following program parameters (defined directly in the main class [Scylla.java](src/main/java/de/hpi/bpt/scylla/Scylla.java)):
+- '--help' prints information about the command line usage of Scylla
+- `--headless` activates the headless mode
+- `--config=<path to file>` where `<path to file>` must lead to a global configuration file.
+This parameter must be present exactly once in headless mode
+- `--bpmn=<path to file>` where `<path to file>` must lead to a bpmn process model.
+This parameter must be present at least once in headless mode, but might be multiple times
+- `--sim=<path to file>` where `<path to file>` must lead to a simulation model configuration file.
+This parameter might be present multiple times, but there must be configurations for each simulated business process
+- `--enable-bps-logging` enables logging of the executed process instances.
+This flag is optional, but recommended to activate
+- `--enable-des-logging` enables logging of the descrete event simulation used.
+The flag is optional, recommended only to use for debugging
+- `--output=<path to folder>` sets the output folder to `<path to folder>`.
+Optional, otherwise a default path will be used

 ### Loading Plugins
 To load additional plugins, put their respective jarfiles into the `plugins` folder of your Scylla folder.
 You can check whether a plugin has been loaded by starting the Scylla GUI and asserting that it appears in the plugins list.